watson-developer-cloud/java-sdk/README.md

 ## 401 Unauthorized error

-Make sure you are using the service credentials and not your Bluemix account/password.
+Make sure you are using the service credentials and not your IBM Cloud account/password.
 Check the API Endpoint, you may need to update the default using `setEndPoint()`.

 ## Debug